bradweiers/fabric-micro-detail-scattering/README.md

 ### Future Work
 There is a lot of work done with the AO to enhance rim lighting.
 We employ a technique used by Naughty Dog in which there is an "AO Fresnel"--that is the AO falls off in intensity at grazing angles.
 We also drop the micro detail strength at grazing angles.

----

-Authored by John Parsaie under supervision of Andrew Maneri and Brad Weiers at Unity Technologies